 In the 400 meter IM in Shanghai, Miley swam the race true to her form.
 After the first stroke, Miley sat at the back of the pack but with each stroke she clawed her way back up.
 At halfway she sat in 6th place but on the breaststroke leg, Miley turned up the heat moving up to 3rd.
 She eventually touched to take silver in 4:34.22.

 Coming off a successful season in 2011, the home crowd’s eyes were looking for Miley to take one of the first golds of the games for Great Britain.
 But Miley had to settle with a 5th place in her best event.
 She made the final in the 200 meter IM finishing 7th and the 800 meter freestyle relay finishing 5th.

 In Barcelona, Miley was unable to repeat her success from two years before, finishing 5th in the 400 IM and 17th in 200 meter breaststroke.

 2014 Commonwealth Games

 In front of a home crowd in Glasgow, Miley impressed again at the Commonwealth Games.
-She reclaimed her 400 meter IM title almost 7 seconds faster than the last games.
+She reclaimed her 400 meter IM title almost 7 seconds faster than the last games with a record time of 4:31.76.
 She made it on the podium again in the half distance, finishing with a bronze medal.
 She also made the final in the 200 breaststroke and 400 freestyle finishing 4th, 800 freestyle and 800 freestyle relay finishing 5th and the 200 butterfly finishing 6th.

 2015 FINA World Championships